andrewjsiu/nlp-project/README.md

 ridge_w2v	|  0.6176
 lr_w2v_tfidf |175.3874
 lr_w2v |324.2977

-### Predicting Review Usefulness with Doc2Vec Features

-A more direct way to use neural network to generate features for predictive modeling is to train a Doc2Vec model, which creates a vector representation for each document, paragraph or review.
-The reviews have variable lengths, but the trained vectors have a fixed length.
-The algorithm runs through the entire corpus the first time to build the vocabulary.
-To produce better results, I then iterate through the corpus 10 more times to learn a vector representation for each word and for each review.

-For every regression model, the predictive performance with Doc2Vec is better than that with features generated from Word2Vec.
-The linear regression with Doc2Vec achieves an overall RMSE of 0.597 with five folds of cross-validation.
-The best performer is still XGBoost regressor with a RMSE of 0.585.

 In practice, we may only have a small dataset, so I also check how predictive performance varies with the amount of training data.
 Unsurprisingly, RMSE falls as we use more training data from 30% to 70% of the entire corpus, but the decrease in error is less than 0.003 for all models.
 Thus, even if we only use 30% of the data, we can still achieve reasonably good out-of-sample prediction.